aza0092/Cooking-Recipe-Android-App/README.md

 # Recipe App - Android based App

-Users can create new account, make new recipes, edit/delete their info, and add pics to them.
+Users can create new account, make new recipes, edit/delete their info, and add pictures to them.

 Uses Material Design